Liudas Vaineikis: Later life

 He worked as a doctor in Central Asia (Kyrgyzstan, Emirate of Bukhara, Turkestan Autonomy) between 1915 and 1920.
 There, he witnessed power struggles, cruelty, and massacres during the Russian Civil War.
 He returned to Palanga in 1921 and worked as a teacher at city's secondary school.
 As a representative of the Peasant Union, he unsuccessfully ran in the elections to the First Seimas of Lithuania in October 1922.
 As an independent, he also ran in the elections to the Second Seimas in May 1923.
 He supported the Communist Party of Lithuania and the Lithuanian Red Aid (his daughter Liuda was an active member of both).

 Due to political disagreements with the regime of President Antanas Smetona, Vaineikis was forced to leave Palanga for Alsėdžiai.
 After his return to Palanga, he became the city's official physician.
 Vaineikis and his wife were elected to the first city council in December 1932.
 Vaineikis was selected as a deputy of mayor Jonas Šliūpas, but was not officially confirmed (ostensibly due his "old" age of 64).

 For his contributions to the Lithuanian National Revival, Vaineikis was awarded the Order of the Lithuanian Grand Duke Gediminas (3rd degree) in 1928 and given a state pension of 380 litas.

 Vaineikis died from a heart ailment on 17 January 1938 at the Jonas Basanavičius Military Hospital in Kaunas.
 He was cremated and, with the help of General Vladas Nagevičius, the urn with his ashes was added to a wall in the Vytautas the Great War Museum.
 It was removed during World War II and is now kept at the Anatomy Museum of the Lithuanian University of Health Sciences.

 Legacy

 Vaineikis house in Palanga was demolished in 1973.
 At this location, a bust of Vaineikis by architect Rūsna Vaineikytė (Vaineikis' granddaughter) and sculptor Jonas Jagėla was erected in 1989.

 Personal life

 In 1900, Vaneikis married Stasė Vaineikienė Paulauskaitė (1884–1946) who was half his age.
-She became a strong supporter his activities and helped smuggle the illegal publications.
+She became a strong supporter of his activities and helped smuggle the illegal publications.
 They had three children, including Liuda Vaineikytė (1908–1997) who was an active member of the Lithuanian Communist Party and merited artists of the Lithuanian SSR (1958).